 TOFU Optimization Methods

 Measure the Right KPIs

 Focus on conversation rates and bounce rates at this stage in the sales process.
 Don’t pay too much attention to engagement metrics or you’ll be disappointed.
 If you can, integrate your analytics tools on one platform to keep control of your traffic sources—it will be so much easier to track your metrics that way.
 Look at a few key metrics for this stage and don’t worry about anything else.

 How to Get Ideas for Your Funnel

 You now have a better understanding of how your sales funnel should work and the role the TOFU plays in attracting quality leads that convert.
 And you realize how the sales funnel and the consumer-decision process go hand in hand.
 You even have some tactics to try out on your website.
 But how do you come up with content ideas?

 Since the TOFU is speaking to the customer’s problem or pain point, you can do competitive research, Google search and use Google Search Console to see what questions your potential customers are asking related to your product.
 Next, create unique, creative content, as well as, evergreen content that answers those questions—and don’t forget to use keywords.
 Optimizing your content to your buyer persona and for search will aid in attracting leads you want.

 Take it From the Top

-For you and your marketing team, conversions begin at the top.
+For you, your marketing team, and your digital marketing agency, conversions begin at the top.
 If you’re having trouble with top of the funnel conversion tactics, go back to the beginning and look at your buyer persona and how you are using TOFU tactics.

 Do they align?
 Are they appealing to your target customer and do they prepare them for the next step, to take the action you want them to take?